Canada Vacant Home Tax: How to Avoid It

 While the new bylaw has been implemented since the start of 2022, residential homeowners will have a limited window to declare any secondary homes to ensure they remain compliant with both federal and provincial regulations.

-To ensure the Canadian housing market does not experience ongoing price increases and soaring rent hikes by landlords and property owners, the government has now imposed a 1% empty housing tax.
+To ensure the Canadian housing market does not experience ongoing price increases and soaring rent hikes by landlords and property owners, the government has now imposed a 1% tax on vacant or underused housing.

 The tax amount paid will be based upon 1% of the property’s current value assessment during the time the house or property is vacant.
 Taxed homes and property will include non-resident and non-Canadian property or real estate owners.